epmoyer/quicklog/README.md

 registry so packages can share loggers without passing references around, and convenience helpers that both log and print to the console.

+**This project is "internal" and is not accepting PRs/issues at this time.**

 ## Features

 - **Leveled logging** — `Trace`, `Debug`, `Info`, `Error`, with a configurable